 The Protection Officer has direct access to independent financial, legal and operational advisors.
+In the temporary absence of a Human Resources manager, or if there is a clear conflict of interest, Compliance & Enterprise Risk will nominate a Protection Officer.

 The Whistleblower Investigations Officer